Lemony Snicket's A Series of Unfortunate Events: Possible film series

-Paramount Pictures, DreamWorks Pictures, and Nickelodeon Movies hoped that the film would become a series like the Harry Potter film series.
-Carrey thought his character would be good as the basis for a film franchise since it would allow him to dive into a new role, though he said he didn't "have a deal" for a sequel.
+Paramount Pictures and Nickelodeon Movies hoped that the film would become a series like the Harry Potter film series.
+Carrey thought his character would be good as the basis for a film franchise since each installment would feature new disguises for Count Olaf allowing him to dive into a new role each time, though he said he didn't "have a deal" for a sequel.
 In May 2005, producer Laurie MacDonald said "Lemony Snicket is still something Paramount is interested in pursuing and we're going to be talking with them more."

 In October 2008, Handler said that "a sequel does seem to be in the works.
 Paramount has had quite a few corporate shakeups, which has led to many a delay.
 Of course, many, many plans in Hollywood come to naught, but I'm assured that another film will be made.
 Someday.
 Perhaps."
 In June 2009, Silberling confirmed he still talked about the project with Handler, and suggested the sequel be a stop motion film, with each film in a new medium, due to the young lead actors having grown too old to continue their roles, saying, "In an odd way, the best thing you could do is actually have Lemony Snicket say to the audience, 'Okay, we pawned the first film off as a mere dramatization with actors.
 Now, I'm afraid I'm going to have to show you the real thing.'"

 Television series

 In November 2014, Netflix announced its plans for a television adaptation of the entire novel series.
 The series stars Neil Patrick Harris, Malina Weissman, Louis Hynes and Presley Smith, with Patrick Warburton as Lemony Snicket.
 The series, also titled A Series of Unfortunate Events, premiered on January 13, 2017.
 The first season consisted of eight episodes, and adapts the first four books of the series.
+Actress Catherine O'Hara was the only actor from the film to appear in both the film and the series; albeit as different characters.
 A Series of Unfortunate Events season two was released on March 30, 2018, and contains 10 episodes, adapting books five through nine of the novel series.
 The third and final season was released on January 1, 2019, and adapts the four remaining books in seven episodes.